fleek-platform/website/README.md

 - label: A string that defines the text displayed for the menu item.
 - url: A string that specifies the URL to navigate to when the menu item is clicked.
-- openInNewTab (optional): A boolean value (true or false) that determines whether the link should open in a new browser tab.
+- open in new tab (optional): A boolean value (true or false) that determines whether the link should open in a new browser tab.

 Example of a basic menu item: